epics-modules/lua/docs/asyn-library.rst

    portName    [string] - A registered asyn port name.

    addr        [number] - The asyn address of the parameter.
+Optional,
+                          default value is 0.

-   parameter   [string] - An asyn parameter to read from
+   parameter   [string] - An asyn parameter to read from.
+Optional.

    Returns a string containing all data read from the asynOctet port until encountering